AntociM/Project-4/README.md

 ### Local clone of a project

-1. Under the repository’s name, click on the code tab.
+1. Under the repository's name, click on the code tab.
 2. In the Clone with HTTPS section, click on the clipboard icon to copy the given URL.
 Cloning image
 3. In your IDE of choice, open Git Bash.
 4. Change the current working directory to the location where you want the cloned directory to be made.
 5. Type git clone, and then paste the URL copied from GitHub.
-6. Press enter and the local clone will be created.
+6. Press 'enter', and the local clone will be created.

 ## Acknowledgements